GeekLord04/Basics-of-Kotlin/readme.md

 - **Getting Started:** Quick setup and installation instructions.
 - **Basics:** Learn the basics of Kotlin syntax and language features.
 - **Intermediate Concepts:** Dive into more advanced topics such as functions, classes, and inheritance.
-- **Examples:** Real-world examples and scenarios to apply your Kotlin knowledge.
-- **Best Practices:** Coding guidelines and best practices to write clean and efficient Kotlin code.

 ## Getting Started